 Tango & Milongas Tour

-The activity requires at least 2 people.
+The activity is for a minimum of 2 people.

 Vacation Style Holiday TypeCultural

-- Tickets to the Milonga and group tango class.
+- Entrance to the Milonga

 At Mater we always search for alternative activities to those usually chosen by large groups of tourists so that you can have more intimate and authentic experiences, without missing out on the most emblematic places in Argentina.